High Expectations and Rigorous Instruction

 Exploring

-My leaders assume that I know how to build relationships with students to improve their instructional experiences.
+School leaders encourage me to develop relationships with students to improve instructional experiences.

 Growing

-My leaders encourage me to develop relationships with students to improve their instructional experiences.
+School leaders occasionally provide space and resources for me to develop relationships with students to improve their instructional experiences.

 Utilizing

-My leaders encourage and support me to develop relationships with students to improve their instructional experiences.
+School leaders frequently provide space and resources for me to develop relationships with students to improve instructional experiences and assist with personal challenges.

 Transforming

-My leaders encourage and support me to develop relationships with students to improve their instructional experiences and my leaders model it in their own interactions with me and with students.
+School leaders consistently provide space and resources for me to develop relationships with students to improve instructional experiences and assist with personal challenges, and my leaders model relationship-building in their interactions with staff and students.

 Selected Rating: None